llylaura913/llylaura/INDE577/SVM/README.md

 ### Datasets:
     The dataset for Linear SVM is from sklearn.datasets import make_blobs.

-    The dataset for Nonlinear SVM is from sklearn.datasets import make_moons.
+    The dataset for Nonlinear SVM is created by myself.

 ```python